johnelse/ocaml-webtest/README.md

 part of the test.
 In order to pass, an asynchronous test case should not only return cleanly, it should also make sure that the wrapped code runs successfully.
-Asynchronous test cases can be used to check that an event handler associated with a Javascript object has been called.
+Asynchronous test cases can be used to check that an event handler associated with a JavaScript object has been called.

 An example of an asynchronous test case: